-Connecting on a personal level is an important part of any lead generation campaign, not just campaigns that are targeting CEOs.
-Regardless of your contact’s position, connecting on a personal level not only makes the interaction more enjoyable, but it also increases the likelihood of conversion.
+Connecting on a personal level is an important part of any lead generation campaign, not just campaigns that target CEOs.
+Regardless of your contact’s position, connecting on a personal level not only makes the interaction more enjoyable but it also increases the likelihood of conversion.

-If you’ve ever received an internal email from a CEO, chances are you’ve noticed that they don’t always focus on grammar and spelling for their own communications.
+If you’ve ever received an internal email from a CEO, you’ve noticed that they don’t always focus on grammar and spelling in their communications.
 Being at the top of the company, they’re often more inclined to focus on the speed and efficiency of their work rather than the formalities of communication.

 7. Include a signature

 Ending an email effectively is just as important as an introduction.
 After all, without a proper ending, the CEO may not understand what steps they can take to move forward or how to get in touch with you specifically.
 Here are the best ways to close an email.